Bulimia and Hair Loss

 First of all this article is for information only and is not designed to aid self diagnosis.
 Sufferers of bulimia or other eating disorders must seek professional advice immediately from your GP.
 Furthermore we may be in a position to assist when dealing with hair loss which may result.

-This is a serious condition that can be fatal.
-Bulimia Nervosa presents as a mental disorder.
-Patient’s identity and self-esteem are dependent on body weight and the body’s image.
+Also Bulimia is a serious condition that can be fatal.
+Bulimia is a mental disorder.
+Consequently, the patient’s identity and self-esteem are dependent on the body weight and the body’s image.

-Symptoms include: Patients may eat excessive quantities of foods consumed within a short period of time.
-Bulimia sufferers adopt such behavior to avoid weight gain such as self-induced vomiting. , Laxatives, diuretics, enemas, fasting and excessive exercise which are all common signs.
-These apparent symptoms tend to occur frequently and over several months.
-Patients tend to adopt one of two methods in order to compensate for their excessive eating.
-Self-induced vomiting, or the misuse of laxatives or diuretics and those that starve themselves or exercise excessively.
+Firstly, you might eat excessive quantities of food consumed within a short period of time.
+Furthermore, Bulimia sufferers to avoid weight gain may induced vomiting.
+In addition, the misuse of Laxatives, diuretics, enemas, fasting and excessive exercise are all common signs.
+The consequential symptoms tend to occur frequently and over several months.

-Treatment Medication in required urgently.
-Nutritional therapy and psychotherapy tend to aid recovery.
+Medication in required urgently.
+Furthermore, Nutritional therapy and Psychotherapy are will help you to recover.

-Hair loss may be an obvious side effect or symptom.
-Therapy is available in some cases however, medication must be sought in the first instance from your GP.
-We may be able to assist with hair recovery working with your Doctor if appropriate.
+Hair loss is an obvious side effect or symptom.
+Most importantly, you must get professional medical help from your GP immediately.
+We can help with hair recovery working with your Doctor if appropriate.

 Finally, if you notice any of the above symptoms or are worried about a loved one, please don’t waist time.
 Also, talk to them.